hashgraph/hedera-improvement-proposal/hip-0000-template.md

 ## Copyright/license

-Each new HIP must be placed under the Apache License, Version 2.0 -- see [LICENSE](LICENSE) or (https://www.apache.org/licenses/LICENSE-2.0)
+This document is licensed under the Apache License, Version 2.0 -- see [LICENSE](../LICENSE) or (https://www.apache.org/licenses/LICENSE-2.0)